How a Coaster Moves

 Providing the element after the first drop is low enough to take the weight of the train into consideration, this is the perfect situation allowing the coaster to continue to the next element.

-These forces are known as “G’s”.
+These forces are known as G-Forces or “G’s”.
 G stands for Gravity and the number in front of it represents how many times the force of gravity is felt at a particular point.
 Everybody experiences 1G in everyday life, the regular force of gravity when still.
-If a theme park says a roller coaster rider will experience, for example, 4G, the rider will briefly experience four times the force of gravity.
+If a theme park says a coaster rider will experience, for example, 4G, the rider will briefly experience four times the force of gravity.
 In simpler terms, if a rider person weighs 100 kg while standing still, they would momentarily weigh 400 kg at the 4G point of the ride.
 G Forces vary depending on the element and the entry/exit into and out of it; some elements are more intense than others.

 G Forces create the airtime that riders experience.
 Ejector Airtime is where the rider feels they are being quickly ejected from the coaster.
 Floater Airtime is a smoother sensation where the rider feels they are weightless.